jcrivard/opencruise/README.md

 should thoroughly test the software with their preferred browser before using in production.

 Installation Tips (for those wanting to run their own version of the software):
-* Download all files to a directory on your web server.
-* Install php (only used for data uploading via gmail).
+* Click "Download Zip" on the right of this page.
+* Unzip the file to a directory (ie. opencruise) on your web server.
+If you don't need to use email to upload data, and can tolerate a little slower load time (initially and when the software changes), this all you need to do.
+Just point your web browser to the directory (i.e your.domain.com/opencruise) and run the software.

+Additional Installation
+* To use the email upload feature:  Check to see if you web hosting company has "php" installed and if there is anything you need to do to utilize it.
-* Enable the serving of compressed files (via gzip).
-This is "mod_deflate" for apache web servers.
+* Faster software load:  Check if your webhosting company enables the serving of compressed files (via gzip).
+This is often an option that must be turned on.
+The option may be referred to as "mod_deflate" for apache web servers.

+For those who want to modify the software (technical information for your programmer)
 * offline-min.manifest, /js/mainmin.js and /js/ocruise-min.js are for production use.
 * offline.manifest, /js/main.js, ocruise.js, cruise.js, etc... are for development.
 To use the development
 files, change the manifest file name in index.html and ocruise.html; change the data-main parameter in ocruise.html from mainmin.js to main.js.

-To minify the code for production use, use the closure compiler, currently located at http://closure-compiler.appspot.com Select either "simple" or "whitespace only" (do not use advanced) and compile the following files: ocruise.js, database.js. cruiselist.js, cruise.js, plot.js, tree.js, config.js .
+*To minify the code for production use, use the closure compiler, currently located at http://closure-compiler.appspot.com Select either "simple" or "whitespace only" (do not use advanced) and compile the following files: ocruise.js, database.js. cruiselist.js, cruise.js, plot.js, tree.js, config.js .
 Copy/paste the compiled code into ocruise-min.js and use offline-min.manifest and mainmin.js in the html files.